• Skip to primary navigation

 chocolate chips mixed in and ready to chill the dough.

 3. Place dough.
 Portion the dough out in heaping tablespoon amounts and roll into balls that are roughly 1¼ inch in size.
 Place the dough balls onto baking sheets with 2-inch spacing between them.
-Finally, press down on each ball firmly to flatten to cookie thickness.
+Finally, press down on each ball firmly to flatten it to cookie thickness.

 chilled dough formed into balls and on baking sheet.